prophile/srobo-roles/evacuation.md

 Upon Evacuation Orders
 ----------------------

-An evacuation order is either:
+A general evacuation order is either:

 * An instruction over the radios from the Head Warden or Safety Officer, or
 * The building fire alarm.